 Fire alarms and smoke detectors are available in different models from different brands.
 A user manual would be available with each and every model that clearly states all the information about the model and how it can be used and handled.
 Each brand and its models have different settings and distinct features.

 Step 1: Some fire alarms would be battery-based, and some would be hard-wired; even if the smoke detectors are wired, they might have batteries, as it’s necessary for all the wired fire alarms to have battery backups.

-Hence, the first step is to turn the fire alarm and fire security alarm off so it’s safe for you to remove them.
+Hence, the first step is to turn the fire alarm and security alarm system off so it’s safe for you to remove them.